 “We basically make very clear in the information that we provide people when they come to us and ask about our particular program, that we provide them with copies of what’s called our learner engagement surveys.
 It’s a mandatory component of being a training organisation that you report on these every year,” said West.
 “We stopped being defensive, and just started to say ‘This is what we have, these are the results that we are gaining with our students.’”

 In addition to judicious use of transparency in how the business is marketed online, it’s worth making a point of inviting initial customers to contribute a testimonial.
-Publishing these on your site will provide sceptical visitors the option of contacting previous customers of their own accord for reassurance.
+Publishing these on your site will provide sceptical visitors with the option of contacting previous customers of their own accord for reassurance.

 4. Keep a finger on the pulse